 This work highlights the invaluable contribution that this passionate woman of letters and culture has left for Quebec in the fields of education and culture, but also in our path towards a more just society, free of racial, gender and religious prejudices.
 Created by artist Cyrielle Tremblay, this mural invites us to get to know Éva Circé-Côté by exposing her nuances and multiple facets.

 A phrase that expresses her optimism, “To pass on a shiver of hope”, is displayed as an inspiring note.
 It is as if she is looking down on us to give us courage.
 We invite passers-by to reflect, to contemplate and to discover the author.

 In this collage where different universes come together, we also salute the multitude of hats that Circé-Côté has worn throughout her life, both professionally and personally.
 In the front, we also find a pile of books with a ribbon, waiting to be opened and read.
 Above, flowers, as a symbol of the abundance of knowledge.
 On each slice, a nod from the artist to Circé-Côté: the smiling men (the pride of having the task of paying tribute to a woman who has done much for many social causes in Quebec), the flames (the conventions she invites to burn!) and her name, so that everyone can know her.

-The work is part of the collection Les bâtisseur·es culturels·les montréalais·es, initiated by MU in 2010, aiming to highlight the invaluable contribution of the city’s creators from different artistic disciplines.
-It was created by artist Cyrielle Tremblay, assisted by Julien Sicre.
+The work is part of the collection “Les bâtisseur-es culturels-les montréalais-es”, initiated by MU in 2010, aiming to highlight the invaluable contribution of the creators of the metropolis of various artistic disciplines.
+It was realized by the artist Cyrielle Tremblay, assisted by Julien Sicre.